What is Loy Krathong Festival

-Loy Krathong is a very important event occurring every year in Thailand, it is even popular in surrounding countries.
-It is celebrated on the evening of the full moon of the 12th month in the traditional Thai lunar calendar, which is November 23rd this year.
+Loy Krathong is a very important festival occurring every year in Thailand, it is even popular in surrounding countries.
+It is celebrated on the evening of the full moon of the 12th month in the traditional Thai lunar calendar, which is Thursday November 22, 2018.
 On this night, everyone goes to the closest river, lake, beach or even swimming pool to release a floating offering, hoping for good luck in the year to come.

 The Krathong is then floated in the water and taken away by the stream.
 Couples release one Krathong each, hoping they will float away together, a sign of everlasting love.
 The wind often blows away the candles though…In the old days people also trim their nails and put a bit of hair in the Krathong, wishing that it will take the bad luck and illness away.

 On main beaches people also release flying lanterns, illuminating the sky with hundreds moving lights.
 It’s surreal and beautiful.
 As always when there is an event, there is plenty of eating in the street.
 Enjoy party and games at the local fun fairs set in every popular place for everyone to have some fun.